Heat Kernel Renormalization on Manifolds with Boundary: Introduction

 \section{Introduction}

-Effective field theory, in the context of the renormalization group, was developed by Wilson \cite{wilson1971renormalization} \cite{wilson1975renormalization} based on earlier work of Kadanoff \cite{kadanoff1966scaling}.
-There are many variations, but the basic theme involves two steps: mode elimination and rescaling \cite{kopietz2010introduction} \cite{costello2011renormalization}.
-In this introduction, we shall focus on the intuitive idea of mode eliminination and how it relates to the body of the paper.
+Effective field theory and its renormalization group were developed by Wilson and by Kadanoff separately in papers in the late 1960s and early 1970s (see \cite{Wilson_1975} for a contemporaneous review).
+There are many variants, but the basic theme involves two steps: mode elimination and rescaling \cite{Kopietz_2010} \cite{Costello_2011}.
+In this introduction, we shall focus on the intuitive idea of mode elimination in order to motivate the body of the paper.